-THE LATEST QUARTERLY UPDATE FOR EACH OF THE SELECT PORTFOLIO FUNDS IS NOW AVAILABLE IN THE DEDICATED MULTI ASSET PORTFOLIO SECTION OF THE RATHBONE ASSET MANAGEMENT WEBSITE, OR BY CLICKING HERE.
+SELECT OFFERS SIX CORE STRATEGIES AND FIVE GREENBANK STRATEGIES, EACH INVESTING EXCLUSIVELY IN ONE OF OUR IN-HOUSE FUNDS MANAGED BY RATHBONES ASSET MANAGEMENT.
+THE LATEST QUARTERLY UPDATE FOR EACH OF THE GREENBANK SELECT PORTFOLIO FUNDS IS NOW AVAILABLE IN THE DEDICATED MULTI ASSET PORTFOLIO SECTION OF THE RATHBONE ASSET MANAGEMENT WEBSITE, OR BY CLICKING HERE.

-Each Core strategy invests in one of our range of Rathbone Multi Asset Portfolio funds, and the notes below cover key aspects across the fund range.
-A separate investment update is available covering the Greenbank strategies.
+Each Greenbank strategy invests in one of our range of Rathbone Greenbank Multi Asset Portfolio funds for risk levels 2-5, together with the Greenbank Global Sustainability fund for risk level 6.
+The notes below cover key aspects across the multi asset fund range.
+A separate investment update is available for the Core strategies that have been driving returns over the last quarter.